jeffrose/keypath.js/docs/tk.md

 var allPaths = tk.find(obj, val, 'all'); // all paths to value
 ```

-Does a seep scan through the data object, executing a `===` test on each against the provided value.
+Does a seep scan through the data object, executing a `===` test on each node against the provided value.
 If the equals test returns true, the path is returned.
 By default, only one path is returned and the `find` function aborts as soon as it succeeds.
 If the last argument is 'all', `find` will scan the full object and return all paths with matching values.

 **Note:** Object keys will be iterated in an unpredictable order, so if the same value is found in more than one place in the object, the default execution of `find` may not always return the same path as a result.